-Following new requirements in relation to Environmental, Social and Governance ("ESG") and voting issues, the Trustees documented their policies in a Statement of Investment Principles dated 30 September 2020, which is available online at:
+Following new requirements in relation to Environmental, Social and Governance ("ESG") and voting issues, the Trustees documented their policies in a Statement of Investment Principles dated 30 September 2020, which is available online at: https://alanod.co.uk/wp-content/uploads/2020/10/200930-Signed-SIP.pdf

-https://alanod.co.uk/wp-content/uploads/2020/10/200930-Signed-SIP.pdf

-The Trustees' updated policy
+The Trustees' policy on ESG, governance and Stewardship

-The Trustees encourage the Investment Manager, Aviva, to make decisions in the long-term interests of the Fund.
+The Fund holds an insurance contract with Aviva, and the Trustees encourage Aviva to make decisions in the long-term interests of the Fund.
 The Trustees expect engagement with management of the underlying issuers of debt or equity and the exercising of voting rights in line with the investment mandate guidelines.
 The Trustees have considered their approach to ESG factors and climate change risks for the long-term time horizon of the Fund and believe there can be financially material risks relating to them.
-The Trustees have fully delegated the ongoing monitoring and management of ESG risks and those related to climate change to the Fund's Investment Manager, Aviva.
+The Trustees have fully delegated the ongoing monitoring and management of ESG risks and those related to climate change to Aviva.
 The Trustees require Aviva to take ESG and climate change risks into consideration within their decision-making, recognising that how they do this will be dependent on factors including the characteristics of the asset classes in which they invest.